April Bloomfield

-April Bloomfield (born 1974) is a British chef who has opened two New York restaurants: The Spotted Pig (closed January 26, 2020) and The Breslin Bar & Dining Room.
+April Bloomfield (born 1974) is a British-American chef who has opened two New York restaurants: The Spotted Pig (closed January 26, 2020) and The Breslin Bar & Dining Room.
 Bloomfield had previously worked at several restaurants in the United Kingdom, including The River Café and Bibendum.

 Early life and education

 Bloomfield was born in Birmingham, West Midlands in England.
 Her father was an engineer, while her mother worked from home for Halcyon Days Ltd, painting bomboniere.
 She originally wanted to become a police officer but changed her mind when she discovered that she had missed out on the police cadet scheme.
 She then decided to attend catering college alongside her sister, where she realised that cooking was a career she wanted.

 Following college, she began working at the Holiday Inn in Birmingham before moving to London to work at Kensington Place and later at Bibendum.
 She moved to work in Northern Ireland but soon returned to London.
 After working at several more restaurants, she started working at The River Café after she secured a position there through a friend.
 She credits her time at the River Café with Rose Gray and Ruth Rogers as being the time which taught her to cook.